Skip to content

 We moved into real partnership.

-By the time we sold the company in early 2019, things had changed dramatically.
-We had an extremely close board comprised of our lead investor, a prior head of product at a public-incumbent, an experienced CEO from a later-stage SAAS startup, and me.
+By the time we sold the company in early 2019, our startup board of directors had changed dramatically.
+It was comprised of our lead investor, a prior head of product at a public company, an experienced CEO from a later-stage SaaS startup, and me.

 Our board functioned as a high-trust, high-impact team built on trust, openness, intimacy, and clear expectations.